 - The state of the art in Code Generation

 - Giorgi Gogiashvili : The State of the Art of Automatic Programming

 I did not exactly find the resource I wanted.
-Especially about the reasons behind the need of code generation, apart for some specific use-cases.
+Especially about the reasons behind the need for code generation, apart from some specific use-cases.
 The next section will illustrate my own view on this matter.